fastforwardlabs/active-learning-cml/README.md

 Finally, access demo at Subdomain.ffl-4.cdsw.eng.cloudera.com

 ### To Do
-- Reset biutton click should restore the graphs as well
+- Reset button click should restore the graphs as well
+- Why the train error > validation error
+- Review that AL is adding value to the process